ignite/cli/docs/kb/serve.md

 ---
 order: 2
-description: Use the Starport serve command to start your blockchain.
+description: Use the Ignite CLI serve command to start your blockchain.
 ---

 # Start a Blockchain